Darkship86/AI-Classifier-App-GUI/README.md

 This is meant to be a template to get you started,
 ML Models are not included in the project files.

+Please Install Tensorflow, NumPY and Tkinter to run the app.

 The GUI is built using Python-Tkinter, and any sort of Machine learning model can be loaded and tested visually.
 Future Updates will be added for faster efficiency or bugfixes.